auth0/docs/articles/quickstart/webapp/nodejs/01-login.md

 ## See it in action

 Start your app and point your browser to [http://localhost:3000](http://localhost:3000).
-Follow the _Login_ link to log in or sign up to your Auth0 tenant.
+Follow the **Log In** link to log in or sign up to your Auth0 tenant.
 Upon successful login or signup, you should be redirected to the user's profile page.

 ![login page](/media/articles/web/hosted-login.png)